rohitk-10/resamp_coadd_pipeline/README.md

-# pix_resc
+# Pipeline for resampling and coadding FITS images
 Python script which takes in science and weight images and runs SWarp on the images to adjust the pixel scale and flux scale of the image.

+The code has three main blocks which can all be performed in one run on a set of images.
+Or, you can choose the blocks that run from:
-The code first edits the input images headers to adjust to the desired zeropoint and then runs SWarp to make a final "big" image and weight map with the desired zeropoint and pixel size and image size.
+- Edit the input image headers to adjust to the desired zeropoint.
+- Run SWarp to resample the input images and weight maps to desired zeropint and pixel and image size.
+- Co-add the resampled images to make either a science mosaic or, make a $\chi^2$ detection image.

+When making a $\chi^2$ detection image, input images and weights from multiple filters can be supplied.

 The python code is a modified version of the IDL code written by Boris Haubler and we thank Boris for all the help provided when trying to run and understand the original IDL code.